One small step for man, one giant step for robot suit with man inside

 It's no coincidence that the suit bears a close resemblance to the military robots from the movie "Avatar."
 That's because one of the designers, Vitay Bulgarov, has worked as a robot designer on films like "Transformers" and "RoboCop" as well as the upcoming "Ghost In A Shell."

 Bulgarov wrote in a post on Facebook that one real-world application might include mounting the top part of the robot onto a wheeled platform.
-He says, "a modified version of that is already in development and is planned to help in restoration of Fukushima disaster area."
+"A modified version of that is already in development," he said, "and is planned to help in restoration of Fukushima disaster area."

 Bulgarov also posted two videos to his Facebook page.
 One shows him operating the 286-pound (130-kilogram) arms.